gaps-closure/hal/escape/perftests/README.md

 [1] Intel, "Extended Secure Capabilities Architecture Platform and Evaluation (ESCAPE) System Bring Up Document," February 17, 2022.

 Each laptop can access 16GB of shared memory on an FPGA card.
-The FPGA shared memory access is controled through a rule table within the FPGA, which can be configured to control which areas of memory that can be read and written by each laptop.
+The FPGA shared memory access is controlled through a rule table within the FPGA, which can be configured to control which areas of memory that can be read and written by each laptop.

 ## TESTBED CONFIGURATION
 The two laptops have Ubuntu 20.04.1 OS, with a 64-bit memory bus connected to 130 GB of local DDR4 memory with Bandwidth of 2933 MT/s.